 One cannot get what one wants out of life if one is being run by "orders" that are outdated and/or unworkable for your greater good.
-Your body will often automatically (from its "programs") have you do something it has evolved to do that lead to better survival in the world 10,000 years ago, where there was extreme dangers that could kill us and where the circumstances were vastly different (the scarcity of a regular supply of food, for instance).
+Your body will often automatically (from its "programs") have you do something it has evolved to do that which lead to better survival in the world 10,000 years ago, where there was extreme dangers that could kill us and where the circumstances were vastly different (the scarcity of a regular supply of food, for instance).

 So, we have the choice:

-Just go along to "get along"
+Just go along to "get along" (passively default to the old programming)

 To look to see what needs to be updated to adapt to this world and to having a better life.